Jason-Pendley/Markov-Repo/README.md

 # Markov Chain Text Generator

-This is my chain text generator for C# that I will get to work.
+This is my chain text generator for C# that I got to work.
+Feel free to test it out.